 A note on style: A book (or other) review usually begins with a general overview of the topic at hand or perhaps the writer’s previous works (esp. for a novel), followed by a discussion of how or where the book under review fits into this context and what it hopes to accomplish.
 Only then is it generally advisable to render a judgment on the book’s merits.
 How successful was the writer in achieving his or her stated or implicit goals?
 What did we learn that we didn’t know before?

-Books for review consideration should be mailed to the Boston POB address.
+Books for review consideration should be mailed to the Boston POB address below.

 BLOG.
 The magazine’s website at www.GLReview.org features a blog with original material in a range of genres: short essays, op-ed pieces, movie reviews, and even some personal writings.
 Length should generally be fewer than 1,000 words.
 Please submit your piece or proposal to Stephen Hemrick at: firstname.lastname@example.org.